MarkRobertson67/Customer_Behavior_Analysis/README.md

 ### 5. Open the Power BI Dashboard

+Power BI was connected directly to the PostgreSQL database so the dashboard reflects the cleaned analytical dataset.

 Open the .pbix file in Power BI Desktop to interact with the dashboard.

 ### Project Structure